New Jack City: Cultural influence

-Cooper suggested Teddy Riley name his new genre new jack swing, after the film.
 The New Orleans–based hip hop record label Cash Money Records is named after the Cash Money Brothers gang.
 Cash Money Records rapper Lil Wayne has a series of albums titled Tha Carter after The Carter Complex, and Lil Wayne and Tyga have referred to themselves as Young Nino.
+The film is the inspiration of the ring name for professional wrestler New Jack.

 Reboot

-In 2019, Deadline announced that Warner Bros. are rebooting the film with Malcolm Mays writing.
+In 2019, Deadline announced that Warner Bros.
+Pictures was rebooting the film with Malcolm Mays writing.

 Stage play adaptation

 In September 2022, film producer Je'Caryous Johnson announced the launching of the stage production adaptation of New Jack City: Live on Stage after his successful adaptation of another film, Set It Off: Live on Stage.
 The stage play stars Allen Payne, who reprises his role as "Gee Money", Treach as Nino Brown, Flex Alexander as "Pookie", Big Daddy Kane as Stone and Gary Dourdan as Scotty.
-The stage production's first preview ran October 29–30, 2022 at the Gas South Theater in Atlanta, Georgia and then opened a nationwide tour from November 2022 and extended until the summer of 2023.
+The stage production's first preview ran October 29–30, 2022 at the Gas South Theater at Gas South Arena in Duluth, Georgia and then opened a nationwide tour from November 2022 and extended until the summer of 2023.
 The play returned by popular demand in January 2024 running in Houston, Texas with a final announced date set for Memphis, Tennessee June 2024.
 Omar Gooding was cast as Stone, while the latter three actors reprises their role from the tour.

 The stage play is produced with special set design arrangements by Warner Bros.
 Theater Ventures.